MathieuBazinet/EDFM/README.md

 The `decision_trees.ipynb` notebook is used to generate the decision trees.
 The `heatmaps.ipynb` notebook is used to generate the heatmaps.

+All code regarding BGN can be found in the folder BGN_algorithm.

 #### Citation information :
 ```
 @article{SANCHEZREINOSO2024130877,